Antichain of ordinals in intuitionistic set theory: Constructing antichains

 A very weak intuitionistic set theory, $\mathrm{IKP}$, suffices for our construction, which means the same results easily apply to any intuitionistic extensions such as $\mathrm{CZF}$ or $\mathrm{IZF}$.
 Essentially, the construction uses the fact that $\mathrm{IKP}$ proves $\Sigma$-recursion and also separation by any $\Delta_0$-formula containing $\Sigma$-definable class functions.
 We also assume that $\mathrm{IKP}$ here includes the axiom of strong infinity, which is needed for the existence of transitive closures that will become convenient later.

-Like in a classical set theory, we say that a set $\alpha$ is an \emph{ordinal} if it is a transitive set of transitive sets; the class of all ordinals is denoted $\Ord$.
-For any $\alpha \in \Ord$, we define its \emph{successor} as
+Like in a classical set theory, we formally say that a set $\alpha$ is an \emph{ordinal} if it is a transitive set of transitive sets; the class of all ordinals is denoted $\Ord$.
 We cannot intuitionistically classify all ordinals into the cases of zero, successors and limits.
 Thus, to obtain the addition operator $\alpha + \cdot : \Ord \rightarrow \Ord$, we need to modify the recursive definition to use a uniform clause.
 We let

 which is common practice in intuitionistic contexts such as in \cite{aczel-rathjen10-cst-book}.

 To begin, we shall verify that a few basic classical properties of ordinal addition still hold in intuitionistic set theory. $\mathrm{IKP}$ uses the weaker axiom of set induction instead of foundation, but it still forbids self-containing sets: